GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 1. Move steam switch wire 4 to steam switch pole 1.
 2. Unplug and secure steam switch wire 5.
-3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in **3.0.2 Component Wiring - 5.
-STEAM HANDLING WIRING**, using 26AWG wires.
+3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [**3.2.5 Component Wiring**](#325-steam-handling), using 26AWG wires.

 <!-- tab:Gaggia New Classic (auto shut-off) -->
 Prepare a black splitter with below spec:
-1. Black splitter, 18AWG, 5cm, two male ends and one female end
+1. Black splitter, 18AWG, 5cm, two male spade ends and one female spade end.

-1. Disconnect the two top poles (1 & 4)
+1. Disconnect the two top poles (1 & 4).
-2. Use the splitter to bridge the connections you just removed and plug the female into pole 1
+2. Use the splitter to bridge the connections you just removed and plug the female into pole 1.
-3. The connector with two white wires is not on the side of the orange wire (which is at the bottom) then make it so (to match schematics) - i.e move pole 5 connector into pole 2's location (should be two white wires going into the connector)
+3. The connector with two white wires is not on the side of the orange wire (which is at the bottom) then make it so (to match schematics) - i.e move pole 5 connector into pole 2's location (should be two white wires going into the connector).
-4. Leave the single white wire disconnected which was in pole 2's location
+4. Leave the single white wire disconnected which was in pole 2's location.
-3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [**Component Wiring](#325-steam-handling), using 26AWG wires.
+3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [**3.2.5 Component Wiring](#325-steam-handling), using 26AWG wires.

 Image for reference below:

 ![image](https://user-images.githubusercontent.com/53577819/155016949-a070e451-2bd8-45e8-9acb-669b7cc28bab.jpg ':size=350')
 <!-- tabs:end -->

 ### 2.1.6 Continuity Brew Detection
 Prepare 2 cables with the below spec:
-1. Green (not red or black), 26AWG, length from brew to Arduino, one exposed end, one female end
+1. Green (not red or black), 26AWG, length from brew to Arduino, one exposed end, one female spade end.
-2. Black, 26AWG, length from brew to Arduino, one exposed end, one female end
+2. Black, 26AWG, length from brew to Arduino, one exposed end, one female spade end.

 As shown below plug your cables in to the circled connections on the brew switch:

 ![image](https://user-images.githubusercontent.com/53577819/154985120-fe503708-50c1-4376-9459-d72312fbbadc.jpeg ':size=350')

-Please use the tables in [**Component Wiring**](#326-brew-continuity) for details on GND and OUT connections to the Arduino.
+?>Refer to the [**3.2.6 Component Wiring**](#326-brew-continuity) section on wiring to the arduino.
 ## 2.2.0 Extended Functionality
-### 2.2.1 RobotDYN Dimmer Config
+### 2.2.1 RobotDYN Dimmer
 Prepare 3 cables with the below spec:
-1. Red, 18AWG, 15cm, one exposed end, one female end
+1. Red, 18AWG, 15cm, one exposed end, one female spade end.
-2. Red, 18AWG, 15cm, one exposed end, one male end
+2. Red, 18AWG, 15cm, one exposed end, one male spade end.
-3. Black splitter, 18AWG, 15cm, one exposed end, one male end, one female end
+3. Black splitter, 18AWG, 15cm, one exposed end, one male spade end, one female spade end.

 !>Please check whether your dimmer ports placement in the case it differs from the images before connecting the dimmer, it's very important to feed the IN and OUT wires correctly!